 Intermediate rent provides a short term tenancy at 80% of typical market rates.
 In most cases the initial rental period is for six months and the person’s ongoing need for the property may be reviewed on an ongoing basis.
 Under some circumstances, at a later date, tenants may have the option to buy a share of the property by converting the tenure to Shared Ownership.

 There is currently one scheme in Slough at Sonning Court, Farnburn Avenue.
-These are 2 bed apartments and the rents are £635 and £700 per month.
+These are two bed apartments and the rents are £659 and £721 per calendar month inclusive of service charges.
 The properties are carpeted and have a fitted cooker and hob.
-For more information and availability please email email@example.com.
+For more information and availability please email email@example.com

 Slough has one dedicated Intermediate Rent scheme for keyworkers.
 It is located at Regional House, High Street, Slough and you can contact A2 Dominion at for further information and availability.